top of page

 Tournament Rules

-Drafting Order
+Drafting Timer and Order

 Three-player games

-• Player 3 bans one Spirit Lord
+• Seat 3 bans one Spirit Lord

-• Player 2 bans one Spirit Lord
+• Seat 1 bans one Spirit Lord

-• Player 3 picks their Spirit Lord
+• Seat 3 picks their Spirit Lord

-• Player 2 picks their Spirit Lord
+• Seat 2 picks their Spirit Lord

-• Player 1 picks their Spirit Lord
+• Seat 1 picks their Spirit Lord

 • Play begins